Cycling news - Coronavirus and cycling - what races are still on and which teams are still racing?

 Coronavirus and cycling - what races are still on and which teams are still racing?

-With the spread of coronavirus continuing to casue disruption to the sporting calendar, a large number of pro cycling events have fallen victim to postponements and cancellations.
+With the spread of coronavirus continuing to cause disruption to the sporting calendar, a large number of pro cycling events have fallen victim to postponements and cancellations.

+A large number of cycling's major races have been cancelled or postponed in March due to the coronavirus pandemic, with the 2020 editions of Paris-Roubaix, the Tour of Flanders, Liege-Bastogne-Liege, the Giro d'Italia and the Tour de France all doubtful to go ahead.

 Here is a rundown of the current state of play.